Geocene/plumerator/README.md

 To run:
 > python plotter.py

-Spins up GUI and 3 scripts (co2.py, nox.py, bc.py) which send to
+Spins up GUI and 3 scripts (co2.py, nox.py, bc.py) which send dummy data to a multiprocessing queue.
+Data is displayed in real time across the GUI plots.
-multiprocessing queue.
 To package:
 > pyinstaller plotter.py